hpc/charliecloud/doc/ch-image.rst

 either, the default value :code:`-1` indicates that no files are considered large.

 There are two trade-offs.
-First, large files with the same mode, size, mtime, and path in the image are considered identical, *even if their content is not actually identical*; e.g., :code:`touch(1)` shenanigans can corrupt an image.
+First, large files in any image with the same path, mode, size, and mtime (to nanosecond precision if possible) are considered identical, *even if their content is not actually identical*; e.g., :code:`touch(1)` shenanigans can corrupt an image.
 Second, every version of a large file is stored verbatim and uncompressed (e.g., a large file with a one-byte change will be stored in full twice), and large files do not participate in the build cache's de-duplication, so more storage space will likely be used.
 Unused versions *are* deleted by :code:`ch-image build-cache --gc`.

 (Note that Git has an unrelated setting called :code:`core.bigFileThreshold`.)